 When I’m in the process of editing something, I go over it over and over again until it literally gives me a physical response.
 It’s all physical for me.
 If I don’t get that sensation when I’m working on something then I know it’s not going to be good.
 It’s different when I’m watching a film because I can approach it from the intellectual side.

-Does your knowledge of both affect your process?
+Does your knowledge of both editing and directing affect your process?

 Actually, today I’m working on an edit of something I shot two weeks ago.
 I’m literally taking the lessons I’m learning from that project and applying it to the treatment for my new project.